Azure/azure-sdk-for-js/sdk/eventhub/event-hubs/README.md

         return;
       }

-      // Checkpointing will allow your service to restart and pick
+      // Checkpointing will allow your service to pick up from
-      // up from where it left off.
+      // where it left off when restarting.
       //
       // You'll want to balance how often you checkpoint with the
       // performance of your underlying checkpoint store.